wavebeem/wavebeem.com/src/drafts/2024-10-14-js-context-managers.md

 ---
 title: "JS context managers"
 description:
-  "Adapting Python's context managers for use in JavaScript.
-Break free from clunky try / finally blocks with this one weird trick."
+  "See how to adapt Python's context managers for use in JavaScript.
+Break free from clunky try...finally blocks with this one weird trick."
 tags:
   - "javascript"
   - "python"